Montezuma’s Revenge

-1984 retro games Atari gamesApple gamesZX Spectrum gamesPC gamesCommodore 64 games
+1984 computer games Atari gamesApple gamesZX Spectrum gamesPC gamesCommodore 64 games

 Platform game set in an Aztec pyramids, where dangers await Panama Joe, the main character.